atatus/atatus-java-agent/CONTRIBUTING.md

-# Contributing to the Elastic APM Java agent
+# Contributing to the Atatus APM Java agent

 The APM Agent is open source and we love to receive contributions from our community — you!